Equivariant localizing invariants of simple varieties: Localizing and truncating invariants of simple varieties

 If we restrict attention only to the smaller class $\eB^G_k$, Theorem \ref{theorem: vanishing of truncating invariants} works degreewise.
 This is a very useful variant -- there are interesting maps of localizing invariants which induce isomorphisms only in certain degrees.

 As before, assume $G$ is a nice group over a field $k$.
-Conditionally, the results generalize to any linearly reductive group $G$ over $k$. \begin{theorem} Fix $i \in \Z$ and let $E$ be a $k$-linear truncating invariant with $E^G_i(\pt) \simeq 0$.
+Also see Appendix \ref{appendix: actions of linearly reductive G} for the case of linearly reductive $G$. \begin{theorem} Fix $i \in \Z$ and let $E$ be a $k$-linear truncating invariant with $E^G_i(\pt) \simeq 0$.
 Then for all $X \in \eB^G_{k}$ we have

 More generally, fix $i \in \Z$ and let $E$ and $F$ be $k$-linear truncating invariants together with a map $E \to F$ which induces an isomorphism $E^G_i(\pt) \simeq F^G_i(\pt)$.
 Then for all $X \in \eB^G_{k}$ we have